KirovAir/yalu102-updatefriendly/README.md

 # yalu102-updatefriendly
 iOS jailbreak for 64-bit devices created by [qwertyoruiopz](https://twitter.com/qwertyoruiopz) and [marcograssi](marcograss).

-This is a modified build to make OTA updating to 10.3.3 possible.
+This is a modified build to make OTA updating to 10.3.3 possible __without__ blobs.

 **THIS WILL ONLY WORK ON AN IPHONE 5S on 10.0.0 -> 10.2!**